Captain Underpants: Novels

-The main series of novels has developed a pattern of alliteration from the fourth book on—except for the third book, whose "annoyingly long" title becomes a running joke in future books.
+The main series of novels has developed a pattern of alliteration from the fourth book on.
+The third book's "annoyingly long" title became a running joke in subsequent books.

 Novels 6–12 in the main series form one unbroken story, in which the ending of each of such novel except the last is a cliffhanger, and the next novel in sequence immediately picks up where the last one left off.